GeorgeStrakhov/AutoGnome/README.md

 ## AutoGnomes (AG)

  - [x] AG 1: Pulses "I exist" at regular intervals.
 Minimal self-assertion.
- - [ ] AG 2: Has a name and one state variable: energy level.
+ - [x] AG 2: Has a name and one state variable: energy level.
 After a pulse, energy level is reduced.
 When energy level reaches 0, the autognome stops.
+ - [ ] AG 3: Sensor for monitoring its own energy level and ability to decide to rest or continue.
+Spending one pulse without saying anything is a rest.